 - Most of the downsides related to app-based services are due to user error.
 As most serial pocket-dialers know, users may confirm or reject an alert by mistake.

-A leading app-based service is Rescu which covers all your medical alert bases.
+Another leading app-based service is Rescu which covers all your medical alert bases.
 You can simultaneously alert several friends or family at once and the emergency provider best suited to handle your emergency (police, fire department, or medical assistance) without waiting for an operator or struggling to confirm the service.
 Rescu empowers people to receive help when you need it most, no talking required.
 You are connected directly to the emergency providers you need!
 Saving you the wasted time, and possibly, your life.
 The app itself is intuitive enough that the initial setup only takes a few minutes and can be adjusted to your preferences without needing to call a helpdesk.

 What Else are You Paying for with Rescu?